 Parking Enforcement & Regulations

-Eureka Campus parking enforcement is handled through the Public Safety Department.
+Eureka Campus parking enforcement is handled through the CR Police Department.
 Citations are issued to those in violation of Parking regulations.

 All parking on the College of the Redwoods campuses is at the discretion of the vehicle operator.
 College of the Redwoods assumes no liability for loss or damage incurred by any vehicle or its contents while on college property.
 Additionally, all parking on the Eureka campus is by permit only.